Openhab-Nodes/website/content/en/userguide/addons.md

 **Note**: Not every version of every Add-on is reviewed.
 Check for user ratings, comments, the release date and the open Issues count before installing.

+## Things

+openHAB X is abstracting devices and services **Things**.
+A simple example is a lightbulb.
+A Thing can have related or child Things, like a HiFi amplifier with different control zones and various functionalities.
+A Thing consists of a Name, a description and Thing Properties.

+Specific Things are expected to have specific Properties.
+The lightbulb Thing for example must have an On/Off property and can have a brightness, a light temperature and a color property.

 ## Device Inbox

 Newer devices and services have means to perform a discovery on them.